So, How Far Back Can HMRC Investigate Your Tax Returns?

 ‘Time to Pay’

 HMRC’s Time to Pay (TTP) policy helps taxpayers settle their bills by paying in installments.
-There are different ways to use this service, depending on your position and how much you owe.
+There are different ways to use this service, depending on your position (if you have any debt) and how much you owe.
 For example, if you need time to pay your self-assessment tax bill and it’s under £10,000, you can set up a TTP arrangement online.

 If you’ve already missed payments and received a demand from HMRC, then you’ll need to contact whichever department has been in touch to discuss it.